Skip to content

 Name cleaning helper

-The helper zavod.helpers.apply_reviewed_names makes it easy to
+The helper zavod.helpers.review_names makes it easy to

 1. prompt for proper name categorisation and cleaning